Mornings in Jenin

-Mornings in Jenin, (2010, U.S.; originally published as The Scar of David, 2006, United States and Les Matins de Jenin, France) is a novel by author Susan Abulhawa.
+Mornings in Jenin (2010, U.S.; originally published as The Scar of David, 2006, United States and Les Matins de Jenin, France) is a novel by author Susan Abulhawa.

 Background

 Mornings in Jenin was originally published in the United States in 2006 as The Scar of David.
 The novel was translated into French and published as Les Matins de Jenin.
 It was then translated into 27 languages.
 Bloomsbury Publishing reissued the novel in the United States as Mornings in Jenin (February, 2010) after slight editing.

 Mornings in Jenin is the first mainstream novel in English to explore life in post-1948 Palestine.
 The novel was partially inspired by the Ghassan Kanafani novel Return to Haifa.

+Filmworks Dubai bought the film rights to Mornings in Jenin, planning to begin production in late 2013.
+Anna Soler-Pont, head of the Pontas agency, which sold the film rights to the novel, said: "This is going to be a special project.
+There aren't any epic films on Palestine yet."
+However, the producer died shortly after and the rights reverted to her.